surajdarade/vacationhub/README.md

-# Airbnb Clone 🏡
+# VacationHub 🏡

-Welcome to our Airbnb Clone web application!
+Welcome to VacationHub!
 Explore and experience the joy of finding your perfect accommodation with ease.
-This project replicates some of the core features of the Airbnb platform, providing users with a seamless booking experience.

 ## Technologies Used 🚀